Connect with others who understand.

 Olanzapine and Samidorphan

-Olanzapine and samidorphan (Lybalvi) treat bipolar 1 disorder in two ways:
+Olanzapine and samidorphan (Lybalvi) treats bipolar 1 disorder in two ways:

 • Together with lithium or valproate for manic or mixed episodes

-In clinical studies, potential side effects of olanzapine and samidorphan included:
+In clinical studies, potential side effects of olanzapine and samidorphan among people only taking this drug included:

 • Constipation